stkptr/fsubmod/README.md

 Adds the repository at `URL` which can be later accessed with `NAME`.
 The `NAME` is also the directory for the submodule.

 Options:
-- `-c` clone the repository immediately
+- `-c` Clone the repository immediately
-- `-i` add the directory to the ignore-glob
+- `-i` Add the directory to the ignore-glob

 ### `rm ?OPTIONS?
 NAME`

 Removes the submodule named `NAME`.

 Options:
-- `-d` remove the directory as well
+- `-d` Remove the directory as well
-- `-i` remove the ignore-glob line
+- `-i` Remove the ignore-glob line

 ### `update`